Get insider access

 Yes

 The controls are on the side of the speaker.
 They're painted white, so they're easy to identify.
 They're easy to use, too, and there's some feedback to help you keep track of the speaker's settings.
-For example, you hear an audio chime when you power the device on and off.
-Small lights show when it's turned on and connected to a Bluetooth device, stereo paired to another speaker, and charging its battery.
+For example, you can hear an audio chime when you power the device on and off, and small lights appear when it's turned on and connected to a Bluetooth device, its stereo is paired to another speaker, and the battery is charging.

 Design